jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 ## Imports

 We'll be using both `scikit-learn` and `imblearn` feature import suites.
+They can be installed using: `conda install -c conda-forge imbalanced-learn`.

 <pre><code>import warnings
 warnings.filterwarnings('ignore')